-NIPEC as a public body continued to strive to achieve maximum benefit from both its property and assets and kept under review its Property Asset Management (PAM) plan for the period 2015-16 to 2020-21.
+NIPEC as a public body continued to strive to achieve maximum benefit from both its property and assets and kept under review its Property Asset Management (PAM) plan for the period 2016-17 to 2021-22.

-As a tenant of Centre House, NIPEC's current three year lease expires on the 30th November 2016.
-Therefore, a SOC/Business Case was submitted to the Department of Personnel and Finance (DFP) in March 2016 proposing a way forward.
+As a tenant of Centre House, NIPEC's current three year lease expired on the 30 November 2016.
+Therefore, a SOC/Business Case was submitted to the Department of Personnel and Finance (DFP) and was approved on the 15 September 2016 for a three year period until 30 November 2019.